As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Conclusion

-And don’t forget to add some coating to bring out the colors and shine whenever you want to expose your collection!
+And don’t forget to apply a coating to bring out the hues and shine whenever you want to display your collection!

 TIP: If you wish to drill holes in rocks, you will need the right tools and techniques to use them properly.
 Find out the step-by-step guide in the article below: